The 6th Central European Higher Education Cooperation (CEHEC) Conference goes online in 2021

 Selected papers will be published in a conference proceeding with an ISBN number.

 Interested individuals may participate in all the events of the conference without submitting a paper for presentation.
-Online registration is possible on the conference website.
+Online registration will be made possible from 15 February onwards.

 About Corvinus University of Budapest